We started September in Edmonton and moved back to Meadow Lake in mid October.

 Eventually we located each other after some texting back and forth.
 We all got to ride on some rides and wait around in lines and visit.

 When we arrived I ran into one coworker and his family and later on waved at another as he passed by on an overhead railway.
 Then ran into still another waiting next to me in the line for the bumper cars.
-I don’t like going to work every day, but I miss the people I was working with this summer.
+I don’t miss going to work every day, but I miss the people I was working with this summer.
 Good bunch.